Introduction

 What should I do if I accidentally spill acrylic paint?

-Act quickly—blot the spill with a damp cloth and use soap and water for cleanup, as dried acrylic paint can be difficult to remove.
+Act quickly by blotting the spill with a damp cloth and cleaning it up with soap and water, as dried acrylic paint can be tough to remove.

 How can I extend the drying time of acrylic paint?

-Yes, if you add a slow-drying medium or use a wet palette; these methods can help keep the paint workable for longer periods.
+Add a slow-drying medium or use a wet palette to keep the paint workable for a longer time.

 Are there any health risks associated with using acrylic paint?

-Yes, if you are sensitive to chemicals; while generally safe, some individuals may experience allergic reactions or respiratory issues due to fumes or pigments, so always work in a well-ventilated area.
+Some individuals may have sensitivities to chemicals; while acrylic paint is generally safe, allergic reactions or respiratory issues can occur due to fumes or pigments, so it’s important to work in a well-ventilated area.